gastollino/mmd-analyse/README.md

     end
     SagaStep1 --> Retry --> Timeout --> CBreaker --> DLQ

-%% Description

-This system uses a modular, event-driven microservice architecture.
+%% This system uses a modular, event-driven microservice architecture
-It supports auth, automation, logging, monitoring, and is built for future scaling.
+%% It supports auth, automation, logging, monitoring, and is built for future scaling
-Optional components are clearly marked and isolated.
+%% Optional components are clearly marked and isolated

 AI Architecture Review